 Usually, loans to MSMEs are given against a collateral.
 However, the government has removed this obstacle as well.
 For the above mentioned loans, no guarantee fee or collateral will be needed.
 The government will provide 100% guarantee, which means that if the firm fails to pay back, the government will cover for it.

 Apart from the Rs.
-3 lakh crore emergency credit line, the government has also announced a string of other measures as part of the Coronavirus package for MSMEs.
+3 lakh crore emergency credit line, the government has also announced a string of other measures as part of the pandemic relief package for MSMEs.

 - A Rs.
 20,000 crore subordinate debt package for MSMEs which are stressed or NPA (Non Performing Assets)